Programmiermethoden-CampusMinden/Prog2-Lecture/README.md

 Please first check whether your request has already been dealt with in other (open or closed) issues.
 Feel free to reopen relevant closed issues to add your request there.

-When submitting pull requests, please make sure that your **feature branch starts on top of the current `master` branch**.
+When submitting pull requests, please make sure that your **feature branch starts at the tip of the current `master` branch**.
 Upon acceptance (i.e. merging your pull request), your contribution automatically becomes subject to the licence of this repository (CC BY-SA 4.0).

 ## Building Stuff